National Disability Insurance Scheme (NDIS) Costs

 - Contents summary

 - The National Disability Insurance Scheme (NDIS) is a complex and highly valued national reform.
-The scale, pace and nature of the changes it is driving are unprecedented in Australia.
 If implemented well, it will substantially improve the wellbeing of people with disability and Australians more generally.

 - The level of commitment to the success and sustainability of the NDIS is extraordinary.
 This is important because ‘making it work’ is not only the responsibility of the National Disability Insurance Agency (NDIA), but also that of governments, participants, families and carers, providers, and the community.

-- Based on trial and transition data, NDIS costs are broadly on track with the NDIA's long-term modelling.
-While there are some emerging cost pressures (such as higher numbers of children entering the scheme), the NDIA has put in place initiatives to address them.
+- Based on trial and transition data, NDIS costs are broadly on track with the NDIA’s long term modelling, but this is in large part because not all committed supports are used.
+While some cost pressures are emerging (such as higher numbers of children entering the scheme), the NDIA has put in place initiatives to address them.
 The benefits of the NDIS are also becoming apparent.
 Early evidence suggests that many (but not all) NDIS participants are receiving more disability supports than previously, and they have more choice and control.

-- NDIS funding arrangements could better reflect the insurance principles of the scheme, including by allowing more flexibility around the NDIA's operational budget and providing a pool of reserves.
-Funding contributions made 'in-kind' must be phased out.
+- NDIS funding arrangements should better reflect the insurance principles of the scheme.
+Governments need to allow flexibility around the NDIA’s operational budget and commit to establishing a pool of reserves.

 Leonora Nicol (Media, Publications and Web) 02 6240 3239 / 0417 665 443